-- Clearblue Ovulation Tests are at least 99% accurate at detecting your luteinising hormone (LH) surge which occurs 24-48 hours prior to ovulation.
+- Clearblue Ovulation Tests are over 99% accurate at detecting your luteinising hormone (LH) surge, which occurs 24-36 hours prior to ovulation.

 - While severe stress is never healthy, unless it’s interrupting your periods or sex life, it won’t stop you from conceiving.

 How long does it take?

 Once a couple starts trying to conceive, they expect and want pregnancy to happen quickly.
 More than half of women expect to become pregnant within six months, with younger women tending to expect it to happen more quickly.
 However, in a study of over 1,400 women who had planned their most recent pregnancy, 30-44% found it took longer than expected5.

 A common, and easily remedied, factor is mistiming of intercourse6.
 As many as half of all couples may be trying to conceive at the wrong time, because they don’t know when their most fertile days are3.

 As the graph above shows, you are most likely to conceive if you time intercourse on the day of ovulation, or the day before (when you detect the LH surge), but you still have a chance of getting pregnant on the days leading up to ovulation.